Channel Simulation and Coded Source Compression: Introduction

 for some conditional distribution $p_{U|Y}(u|y)$, and $I(U;Y)$ is the classical mutual information between random variables $U$ and $Y$.
-When there is no constraint on $R_2$ (i.e. $R_2$ can be as large as it can be), this problem reduces to source coding with (full) side-information.
+When there is no constraint on $R_2$ (i.e. $R_2$ can be as large as it can be), this problem reduces to source coding with (full) side information.

+All of the above discussions are special cases of multi-terminal noiseless source coding problems \cite{Korner:1977dc, Csiszar:1980ba, TeSunHan:1980ci}, illustrated in Figure~\ref{fig:GMNSC}.
+Consider $s$ dependent sources $X_1,X_2,\cdots,X_s$ and let $\fS=\{1,2,\cdots, s\}$.
+These $s$ sources are spatially separated, each observed by its own encoder $\cE_i$.
+There are $r$ decoders $\cD_1,\cdots,\cD_r$, and we denote $\fD=\{1,2,\cdots, r\}$.
+Each decoder $\cD_k$ receives inputs from a pre-determined set $\fS_i\subset \fS$ of encoders and is required to output the $\fg(j)$-th source information $X_{\fg(j)}$ with vanishing probability of error as $n$ goes to infinity.
+The function $\fg: \fD \to \fS$, and we further assume that $\fg(j) \in\fS_j$, $\forall j\in\fD$.
+The target source $X_{\fg(j)}$ is called the \emph{primary} source for the $j$-th decoder $\cD_j$, while all other $\{X_p\}_{p\in\fS_j\backslash\fg(j)}$ are called the \emph{side} information for $\cD_j$.
+The achievable rate region $(R_1,R_2,\cdots, R_s)$ for this general multi-terminal noiseless source coding problem is derived in \cite{Csiszar:1980ba, TeSunHan:1980ci}.
+It is interesting to see that the Slepian-Wolf case corresponds to $\fS=\fD=\{1,2\}$, $\fS_j=\fS$, $\fg(j)=j$.
+The Wyner and Ahlswede-K\"orner case \cite{Wyner:1975iv, Ahlswede:1975ea} corresponds to $\fS=\{1,2\}$, $\fD=\{1\}$, $\fS_1=\{1,2\}$, $\fg(1)=1$.
+It also reduces to other instances of distributed source coding problems that fall beyond the main interests of this paper \cite{Wyner:1975iv, Sgarro:1977it, Korner:1977dc}.

-The problem of source coding, when replacing classical sources with quantum sources, appears to be highly nontrivial in the first place\footnote{The quantum source coding result takes a much longer time to develop if one considers that quantum theory began to evolve in the mid-1920s.}.
-The first quantum source coding theorem was established by Schumacher \cite{Schumacher:1995dg, Jozsa:1994ea}.
+The problem of source coding, when replacing classical sources with quantum sources, appears to be highly non-trivial in the first place\footnote{The first quantum source coding result \cite{Schumacher:1995dg} took a much longer time to develop, considering that quantum theory began to evolve in the mid-1920s.}.
+The first quantum source coding theorem was established by Schumacher.
 A quantum source $\rho_A$ can be losslessly compressed and decompressed if and only if the rate $R$ is above its von Neumann entropy\footnote{The subscript $A$ is a label to which the quantum system $\rho_A$ belongs.}:

 where $H(A)_\rho:= -\tr \rho_A \log \rho_A$.